hendrialqori/360-gallery/README.md

 # 360-gallery

-simple gallery to show up 360 image
+simple gallery to show up a 360 images